appseconnect/docs/_posts/ProcessFlow Management/2020-03-22-steps-to-define-logic-over-destination-mapping.md

 **Steps to implement hierarchical rendering on mapping**
 1. Login the APPSeCONNECT Portal.
-2. Navigate to the touchpoints area after [creating a connection](/getting-started/#creating-connection--executing-the-touchpoint)
+2. Navigate to the processflow area after [creating a connection](/getting-started/#creating-connection--executing-the-touchpoint)
-3. Choose any touchpoint and click on the Transform button.
+3. Click on the Mappernode and the transform section opens .
 4. On `expanding the schema object`, all the `complex objects and the complex objects collection` are displayed.
     ![hierarchial-rendering1](/staticfiles/Transformation/media/hierarchial-rendering1.png)
 5. Hover the icon over the mapped complex object/complex object collection.
 The Disable option will appear.